The Basics of Pinterest Tutorial

 You’re probably wondering, “why mix business with personal?”
-If you are “spammy,” as we talked about before, people will NOT follow you.
-They will decide all you do is self promote…and DELETE you!
-And to be honest, who wants that?!
+If you are pinning things not relevant to your business, people will not follow you.
+They will decide all you do is self promote.
 Don’t you get tired of your TV networks running the same 5 commercials all the time?
 It’s based on the same principal: we like variety.
-By having your business Pinterest page set up this way, you can promote yourself, your brand, and your personal things without being pushy and self serving.
+By having your business Pinterest page set up this way, you can promote yourself, your brand, and your other artists & things related to your art without being pushy and self serving.

 |Shown with “Pins” Search|

 I’m going to use myself as an example.
 I searched for “polymer clay” under boards, people, and tags too.
 Then I follow all the boards & people that these correspond too.
-This will UP the amount of people who repin YOUR work (after you pin it first of course) if you are in the field.
-Not to mention that people who you follow & repin using this method will get sent an EMAIL and may even follow your board back that relates to your MUTUAL art!
+This will up the amount of people who repin your work (after you pin it first of course) if you are in the field.
+Not to mention that people who you follow & repin using this method will get sent an email (if their option is turned on) and may even follow your board back that relates to your mutual art!
 This translates into the all important back-links, views, and hearts.
 Easy, common sense will get you far in Pinterest.
 Further than either twitter or FaceBook will.